buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 + **low-fidelity deliverables** (sketches, iconic layouts and blockframes) that are faster to create; and
 + **high-fidelity deliverables** (wireframes, mockups and prototypes) that are slower to create.

-Design is a process that ideally moves from low-fidelity to high-fidelity. **Moving directly to high-fidelity mockups – with all the aesthetics pinned down (theoretically) – at the start of a project is incredibly inefficient.** A better approach is to move through **levels of fidelity**, testing your thinking as you progress.
+Design is a process that ideally moves from low-fidelity to high-fidelity. **Moving directly to high-fidelity mockups – with all the aesthetics pinned down (theoretically) – at the start of a project is incredibly inefficient.** A better approach is to move through **levels of fidelity**, testing your thinking as you progress and increase fidelity.

-The danger of starting with high-fidelity mockups is that you **invest a great deal of time and energy creating something that may not work** at a practical and functional level.
-In studios, no matter how large or small, **time is money and time is valuable**.
+The danger of starting with high-fidelity mockups is that you invest a great deal of time and energy **creating deliverables that may not work at a practical and functional level**.
+In studios, no matter how large or small, **time is money and time is valuable**, and you can’t afford to waste it on poor process.

 A far better approach is to **start at the lower fidelity end of the spectrum where you can work quickly**, getting the broad brushstrokes in place. **With that done**, and – ideally – some user testing undertaken (no matter how informal) and your thinking tested, **move towards higher fidelity outcomes**.